prakashn27/PersonalGoals/README.md

 # September 1, 2017

-### This Week's Goal: Dynamic Programming
+### This Week's Goal: Weighted Graph Algorithms

 ## Things I'll Do This Week:
-- [ ] Finish Dynamic Programming exercises
+- [ ] Finish learning about weighted graph algorithms
 - [ ] Revise past web courses

 ### Things I'll Do This Month: September 2017